Voice Agent

 ### Cross-Pod Architecture

 HTTP injections publish to a per-session pub/sub channel (`va:inject:{call_sid}`).
 The session subscribes to this channel at startup and drains pending events before each STT poll.
-This means injection works regardless of which server pod is handling the call.
+Injection works regardless of which server pod is handling the call.

 The subscription reconnects with exponential backoff (1s to 10s cap) if the pub/sub connection is interrupted.
 A transient infrastructure outage never kills a voice session.